alexdelorenzo/app_paths/README.md

 print(user_data)  # '/home/user/.cache/app/0.1.0'
 ```

-`appdirs` can generate paths as strings for app.
+`appdirs` can generate paths as strings for an app.
 It does one thing, and it does that one thing well on multiple platforms.

 ```python3
 user_data_path = Path(user_data)